Get us in your inbox

 A post shared by David Ho (@davidho_photography) on

 If you’re looking for a short yet fun-packed hike, Rhino Rock Trail ticks all the boxes.
-You’ll get to enjoy the full hiking experience as there's a decent amount of weaving and bush-shoving before reaching the top (watch out for colourful ribbons left by previous hikers to help you navigate).
-This trail is also extremely time savvy, as you’re likely to be done within 30 minutes, and maybe 30 more for picture-taking and just enjoying the stunning view.
-The turquoise-coloured coastline you’ll see after emerging from the bushes will make you feel as though you’re on a tropical island (definitely the kind of escapism we need right now).
-And of course, the highlight of the whole trail is the surreal rock formation that looks like a rhinoceros!
-But be careful and don't perform any dangerous stunts just for a photo on Instagram!
+You’ll get to enjoy the full hiking experience as there's a decent amount of weaving and bush-whacking before reaching the top (watch out for colourful ribbons left by previous hikers to help you navigate).
+This trail is also extremely time-savvy, as you’re likely to be done within 30 minutes – with maybe 30 more for pictures and just enjoying the stunning view.

 Distance: 2 km